lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 ### Game AI

 Programming game AI is hard.
 Like, really hard.
-When dealing with hard problems, humans usually try to come up with patterns, frameworks, guidelines, that help minimize errors and keep the cognitive load at a manageable level.
+When dealing with hard problems, humans usually try to come up with patterns, frameworks, and guidelines, that help minimize errors and keep the cognitive load at a manageable level.
 In the case of game AI there are (apart from the obvious *"no pattern"* pattern) many popular choices: state machines, hierarchical state machines, utility systems, behavior trees, and others.

 They all have their pros and cons; I won't talk about these here, mainly for the reason that I have zero experience with most of these.
 See [these](https://www.youtube.com/watch?v=G5A0-_4dFLg) [two](https://www.youtube.com/watch?v=5ZXfDFb4dzc&t=2413s) streams by [Bobby Anguelov](https://twitter.com/Bobby_Anguelov) about these patterns and what types of AI each of them is good for.
 See also [this](http://www.gameaipro.com/) huge collection of articles on game AI.